Merry Christmas.

 In the past week I have:

-• Attempted to refinish our living room furniture via sandpaper and stain.
-I solicited vague instructions through texting a friend I wish could come do the project for me I could see more and just dove into it.
+- Attempted to refinish our living room furniture via sandpaper and stain.
+I solicited vague instructions through texting a friend I wish

-We hosted Bible study at our house last night an I'm hoping the compliments weren't fake lies blowing smoke up my you-know-what anything but genuine.
-I think it will make an improvement to our out of date living room at the very least.
+We hosted Bible study at our house last night an I'm hoping the compliments weren'tfakeliesblowing smoke up my you-know-whatanything but genuine.
+I think it will make an improvement to our out of date living room at the very least. - Prepared meals, cleaned up messes, taught school and shuttled kids to activities.

-• Refused to accept lower than usual water pressure in our home and after a few days called the local water company to come check on our pipes.
+- Refused to accept lower than usual water pressure in our home and after a few days called the local water company to come check on our pipes.

 After checking the meter at the street, they generously came down to our basement utility room and pointed deep into our disgusting crawl space to our "PRV" or pressure regulating valve.

-Now, when we first moved in four years ago, I made a public declaration told my Beloved that I would N.E.V.E.R. be venturing into the dark, dirt filled crawl space for any reason under the sun.
-Yet, somehow I still found myself crouching down in the dirt praying that dead people wouldn't pop up from the ground with various plumbing tools in one hand and a flashlight in the other to seek out the above-mentioned PRV and remedy our water pressure problem.
+Now, when we first moved in four years ago, Imade a public declarationtold my Beloved that I would N.E.V.E.R. be venturing into the dark, dirt filled crawl space for any reason under the sun.
+Yet, somehow I still found myself crouching down in the dirtpraying that dead people wouldn't pop up from the groundwith various plumbing tools in one hand and a flashlight in the other to seek out the above-mentioned PRV and remedy our water pressure problem.

 The water guys asked, "Are you the mechanic in the family?"
-I looked at my Beloved and laughed as I replied, "We don't have a mechanic in the family!"
+I looked at my Beloved and laughed as I replied, "We don't have a mechanic in the family!" - Prepared meals, cleaned up messes, taught school and shuttled kids to activities.

-• Endured negotiations with Honda an un-named van manufacturer to get my SECOND new transmission installed under warranty after the first new one we paid $3600 for a mere three months ago started malfunctioning.
+Hondaan un-named van manufacturer to get my SECOND new transmission installed under warranty after the first new one we paid $3600 for a mere three months ago started malfunctioning. - Prepared meals, cleaned up messes, taught school and shuttled kids to activities.

-• Fell behind on my "Mountain of Laundry Saturday Madness" when I took some time to chill with these girls.
+- Fell behind on my "Mountain of Laundry Saturday Madness" when I took some time to chill with these girls.
 It fills me up to connect with these women - and I came home feeling like I had done 1000 sit ups because my gut was sore from laughing so hard.
 She may seem all sweet and innocent, but Ashley is the queen of sarcasm and one-liners.
 OK, they all are just hilarious and I love them.

 Beyond humor, they are full of wisdom and encourage me to be a better mother, wife, and friend.
-They challenge me and inspire me and I wouldn't be the woman I am without them.
+They challenge me and inspire me and I wouldn't be the woman I am without them. - Prepared meals, cleaned up messes, taught school and shuttled kids to activities.

-• Endured and gritted my teeth when my Beloved's decision to get all the kids' ski gear out of the basement closets and set up for this season turned into pulling every blasted thing out of each closet, cabinet, and crevice of storage in the basement for "pruning."
+- Endured and gritted my teeth when my Beloved's decision to get all the kids' ski gear out of the basement closets and set up for this season turned into pulling every blasted thing out of each closet, cabinet, and crevice of storage in the basement for "pruning."
 Suddenly there was a pile as tall as me and just as wide of, "things to make decisions on."

 I have no problem clearing out junk and giving away things we don't need, but when he holds up my junior high school yearbook and says, "Do you ever look at this?"
 I tend to object because although I may not take it out and admire my zitty brace-face, my grandchildren might want to.